sagemath/trac_to_gh/Issue 6498.md

 # Issue 6498: Compilation of ratpoints in sage-4.1.rc1 fails on 64-bit Gentoo Linux

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6498

 Original creator: saliola